-Zero Sugar, Two Choices: What’s the difference between Coke Zero and Diet Coke?
+Zero sugar, two Choices: What’s the difference between Coke Zero and Diet Coke?

 The Japanese Twist

-Japan, known for its unique and often experimental flavors, offers versions of Coke Zero and Diet Coke that cater to local tastes.
-For example, you might find a Coke Zero with added fiber or a Diet Coke with a hint of green tea, both aimed at the health-conscious Japanese consumer.
+Japan offers versions of Coke Zero and Diet Coke that cater to local tastes.
+For example, you might find a Coke Zero with added fiber or a Diet Coke with a hint of green tea.

 The Middle Eastern Factor